felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ---
+title: Overview
 position: 1
-title: Overview
 layout: documentation
 meta:
-  title: My Lemonade Connection to HubRise - Overview
+  title: Connect My Lemonade to HubRise - Overview
-  description: My Lemonade overview and why you should connect it to HubRise.
-With a connection to HubRise orders are sent to tools you use every day including your EPOS.
+  description: My Lemonade overview, reasons for connecting it to HubRise and summary of integrated features.
+Synchronise data between your EPOS and your apps.
 gallery:
   - 003-fr-2x-my-lemonade-sample-app.png
 path_override: /